fernandrone/grace/README.md

 bfda118d17f1    trapper:shell   /bin/sh -c "./trapper.sh"       ForceKilled      137              10s/10s
 ```

-To run from with a docker container, you will need to mount the host Docker daemon's socket:
+To run from with a docker container, you will need to mount the host's Docker daemon socket:

 ```console:
 $ ./hack/run-test-containers.sh